 You don’t have to look far to figure out which foods are the healthiest.
 Just turn to the free Daily Dozen app created by Michael Greger, M.D., founder of NutritionFacts.org and author of several bestselling books, including his latest How Not to Diet.
 “It’s an easy way to check off the daily boxes of nutritional needs that you should incorporate on a balanced, plant-based diet,” he says.
 “The list of foods can be combined with additional foods and is perfect for transitioning to a plant-based diet.”

-The foods include beans, berries, other fruits, cruciferous veggies, greens, other veggies, flaxseeds, nuts and seeds, herbs and spices and whole grains, and by checking off the recommended servings every day, you’ll not only ensure that you’re getting the highest quality nutritional bang for your bite from your food, you’ll also have less room for the unhealthy, animal-rich foods that you’re trying to avoid.
+The foods include beans, berries, other fruits, cruciferous veggies, greens, other veggies, flaxseeds, nuts and seeds, herbs and spices, and whole grains, and by checking off the recommended servings every day, you’ll not only ensure that you’re getting the highest quality nutritional bang for your bite from your food, but you’ll also have less room for the unhealthy, animal-rich foods that you’re trying to avoid.

 4. Adopt the Meatless Monday habit